Chapter 8.2: Customizing Output

 Step 3: Applying Styles to Your Banking System

 Now that you’ve got fancy-terminal installed, you can make your bank’s messages easier to read (and way cooler).
+To import fancy-terminal, we use the fetch syntax:

 For example, in system.glang, you can highlight error messages in red: